 Click HERE to donate to this program.

 Julie Caffee-Cruz is one of the artists participating in the art program.
 She is teaching participants about drawing.
 Here is what she had to say about her experience with the program.

 The Soldier Art Workshops have been a great experience for me thus far, one that I am proud to be a part of.
 Having been a military spouse, I have been around military for 14 years, so I know some of what these people have been through.
 It is always fulfilling to share my art knowledge with others and to see them gain confidence, and be so proud of the art they have created.
 There was one soldier in the class that had never drawn before but was so amazed at what he had accomplished in just one class.
 It will be fun to see the great drawings that come out of my next two classes as the students start to show more of their individual styles and continue to gain in their creativity.

 EPAA is looking for organization sponsors, volunteers, and other interested artists to support this important program for our soldiers and their families.
 For more information, please contact John Robbins at (915) 309-1891 or Gary Crossland at (915) 534-7377.

 Artwork from Mountain View High School and Horizon High School went on display March 27, 2015, at the Crossland Gallery, 500 West Paisano (at Durango).
 Western Impressions Best of Show Winner, artist Robert Dozal, judged the students’ entries.

 Thank you to our sponsor Huthsteiner Fine Arts Trust.

 COLORS OF SPRING AWARD SHOW & SALE

 Entries for this award show will be judged by NMSU Art professor Tauna Cole Dorn.
+One entry will win the Annual Yearbook cover award.
 Winners will be announced at the gala opening on Friday, April 24th, from 5-7pm.

 Thank you to our sponsor Damon Crossland Nationwide Insurance!